-A boon for the iPhone 5C (and iPhone 5S) is the fact both handsets support the widest range of 4G bands out of any smartphones on the market, meaning you'll more than likely be able to utilize the superfast speeds if they're available in your area.
+A boon for the iPhone 5C (and iPhone 5S) is the fact both handsets support a wider range of 4G bands than many smartphones on the market, meaning you'll more than likely be able to utilise the superfast speeds if they're available in your area.

 Of course if 4G hasn't reached you yet then there's always trusty 3G support, plus the standard Wi-Fi connectivity ensuring you'll be able to get online pretty much anywhere.

 You have a compass app Apple, with a compass on the icon - why try and confuse users with a similar icon for your web browser?

 What you will notice when you fire up a website on Safari is that it's fast, really fast.
 I was impressed with the load speeds on the iPhone 5 and I'm happy to report these have made the leap into the plastic 5C.

 Loading up the desktop version of TechRadar over Wi-Fi took just 3 seconds, on 3G the iPhone 5C managed it in just under 4 seconds and on Vodafone's 4G network I saw a speedy sub 3 seconds.